mikeatcal/Thresher_movement/README.md

 # Thresher_movement

-A collection of all the code need to analyze sat tag data for thresher sharks captured by the SWFSC.
+A collection of all the code needed to analyze sat tag data for thresher sharks captured by the SWFSC.